earthbucks/earthbucks/README.md

 What if Bitcoin launched in 2024? 🤔

-The architecture here is a high-level first-pass.
-We are not just building a C++ node software.
-We will implement some code in Rust, and if possible and practical, all of it in Rust.
-Some code is actually best written in TypeScript so that we can build full-stack developer tools to build apps.
 This is not just a node.
-It is all the libraries and APIs that app builders need to build any kind of app on any platform.
+It is also all of the libraries and APIs necessary to build apps.
+It is being written in both Rust and TypeScript simultaneously.

-### C++

-- [ ] Script interpreter
-- [ ] Transaction builder
-- [ ] Transaction verifier
-- [ ] Block builder
-- [ ] Block verifier
-- [ ] Block miner
-- [ ] Merkle proof builder
-- [ ] P2P blocks
-- [ ] P2P block headers
-- [ ] P2P transactions

 ### Rust